edinburgh-napier/SET09102/notes/unit2_processes/code_reviews_tips.md

     > Help reviewers by writing a clear and concise description of what your pull request does.
     >
-    > Summarize the purpose of your code changes, including any relevant context (e.g., links to issues,
+    > Summarise the purpose of your code changes, including any relevant context (e.g., links to issues,
     > a description of the problem being solved, or any special considerations).
 Mention if certain
     > parts of the code need special attention or testing instructions.